funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--ci-distribution-branch`
 """"""""""""""""""""""""""""""""

-    Switch the branch name where we are going to push the final results.
+    Sets our git distributions branch.
+This is the branch from where we are supposed to store and push the final results.

     **Default value:** :code:`master`